dawidkotarba/interview_questions/sql.md

 - What are views?
 How to create?
 Is it possible to update,insert?
 - What are: candidate key, primary key, composite key, foreign key, surrogate key?
 - ACID
+- What is a bulk insert?
+- Describe aggregate functions
+- What is a pagination of records?
+- What is a sequence?